emmajanedrews/base-template/_posts/2017-03-29-introducing-2-key-players-on-the-atlas-premier-realty-team.md

 You might remember last time when I told you about our transition into a new company, and today, I wanted to introduce you to the new team and some of our partners.

-**Greg Brock is the broker/owner of Atlas Premier Realty**and has been in the industry for a decade.
+**Greg Brock is the broker/owner of Atlas Premier Realty&nbsp;**and has been in the industry for a decade.
 He's worked for all the big names from Prudential to Keller Williams to Coldwell Banker and others.
 In 2014, he started Atlas Premier Realty with a very specific vision for the local community.

 {% include pullquote.html %}

 **Matt Nader is a great mortgage resource, partner, and friend who we've worked with for years.** He's worked in the mortgage industry for a little more than a decade and worked for a few different banks, but left to have the chance to work for a company with a smaller, more local feel.
 Here, he has different loan products, interest rates, and different guidelines that allow him to help all his clients.

 The community is a common theme in everything we do, and as we've mentioned previously, we want to be very purposeful in everything we do.
-We're looking forward to serving you, so if we have any questions, give us a call or send us an email.
+We're looking forward to serving you, so if you have any questions, give us a call or send us an email.
 We'd be more than happy to help.